Ashurek85/ExcelProcessor/README.md

 ### Extensibility
 The system can be expanded in two ways:
-- New formulas.
+- New formulae.
 It would be necessary to define more classes that inherit from *Formula* and implement the *Build* method with the necessary operations.
 - Other operations at row and/or column level.
 The extension point is in the *IExcelSheetWriter* interface

 ## Read operations